 Geography is a contemporary and dynamic subject which addresses issues such as ‘Climate change’ ‘World Issues’ and ‘Globalisation’.
 These issues raise crucial questions about the sort of future society that we wish to create.
 Therefore it is extremely relevant for today’s school children.
 We encourage students to be inquisitive and to ask questions about landscapes, people and places and we help them to seek answers and explanations.

-At Key Stage 4 students will follow the AQA GCSE Geography specification A, where they will study a mix of both human and physical topics.
-This GCSE consists of 2 exams at the end of the course and one controlled assessment (25%) based on a river study.
-The controlled assessment element allows students to visit, record data in the field and analyse their findings about a river.
-The exams are split into a human paper (Changing urban Environments, Population and Tourism) and a physical paper (Restless Earth, Coasts and Rivers).
-Students will be entered for their appropriate tier of paper (higher – A*-D, Foundation C-G).
+At Key Stage 4 students will follow the AQA GCSE Geography specification, where they will study a mix of both human and physical topics.
+This GCSE consists of 3 exams at the end of the course.
+The Geographical skills element allows students to visit, record data in the field and analyse their findings about a river and an urban area, looking at man’s influence on this environment.

 The first exam, paper 1, this is the physical paper which has the topics Challenges of natural hazards, UK landscapes including rivers and coasts and The living world.

 The second paper, paper 2, is the human paper which has the topics Urban issues and challenges, The changing economic world, The challenge of resource management – water.

 The third exam paper, paper 3, requires the students to develop and demonstrate a range of geographical skills including graphical, numerical and statistical skills.
 Part of this paper will be based on a pre-release resource 12 weeks prior to the final exam.